sangnandar/Realtime-Gmail-Listener/README.md

 ### ✅ Controlled Gmail Watch Access

-* Only the Gmail account that owns the script can initiate or stop the Gmail `watch()` subscription.
+* For consumer Gmail accounts, only the account that owns the Apps Script project can initiate or stop the Gmail `watch()` subscription.
+* For Google Workspace accounts, the `watch()` is managed via the Gmail API using a service account with **domain-wide delegation**, so the account that initiates or stops the watch does not need to be the same account that owns the Apps Script project.
 * Pub/Sub topics are configured to only accept messages from Gmail’s **verified service account** (`gmail-api-push@system.gserviceaccount.com`).

 ---